Visit the site of the world's worst ever nuclear disaster.

 *per person and based on two sharing.
 If travelling alone please add 42€ per night for hotel or 52€ per night for apartment.

-- English speaking guidance!
+- English speaking guidance only!

 - For extra nights accommodation in Kiev please add 52€ per person per night for the apartment or 42€ per night for a hotel.